-The spectrum of the first quasar, 3C The 273, showing the redshifted hydrogen
+The spectrum of the first quasar, 3C 273, The showing the redshifted hydrogen lines

 Twinkle, twinkle, quasi-star, Biggest puzzle from afar.
 How unlike the other ones, Brighter than a trillion Suns.
 Twinkle, twinkle, quasi-star, How I wonder what you are!